 Less than a quarter of our readers (23%) were approved for benefits at the initial application stage.
 The others were denied either because they didn't meet the work history and/or financial requirements (referred to as "technical denials") or because they didn't qualify medically for SSDI or SSI.
 But if you're denied for medical reasons, you can appeal by requesting a hearing in front of a judge (although most states require that they go through a reconsideration review first).

 Once our readers were able to present their evidence before a judge, nearly half of them (46%) won their case.
 That means they were twice as likely to be approved for benefits at the hearing level as at the initial application level.
-(Government statistics for 2016 also show a 46% approval rate at the hearing level in 2018, with a higher percentage of approvals when applicants were applying for SSDI only.)

-Updated text | Less than a quarter of our readers (23%) were approved for benefits at the initial application stage.
-The others were denied either because they didn't meet the work history and/or financial requirements (referred to as "technical denials") or because they didn't qualify medically for SSDI or SSI.
-But if you're denied for medical reasons, you can appeal by requesting a hearing in front of a judge (although most states require that they go through a reconsideration review first).

-Once our readers were able to present their evidence before a judge, nearly half of them (46%) won their case.
-That means they were twice as likely to be approved for benefits at the hearing level as at the initial application level.
 (Government statistics show a similar approval rate at the hearing level in 2018, with a higher percentage of approvals when applicants were applying for SSDI only.)